Kittitat-13amrung/CC2/Week 01 - 02 - Translation/README.md

 # Creative-Coding-Two

-This is all the stuff for John Montayne.
+This is all the stuff from the second day of the first week for John Montayne.